zpainter/iassist/content/about/iassist-elections.md

 **2026 is not an election year for IASSIST.
 2027 will be an election year.**

-Any IASSIST member may nominate an individual for an elected position.
-To stand or vote in the election, one has be a member in good standing (dues paid for the membership year 2026-2027).
-Nominations info will be made available by the end of 2026. <!--Nominations period was open open from December 1 through the end of January 2025.
+Any IASSIST member could nominate an individual for an elected position.
+To stand or vote in the election, one must be a member in good standing (dues paid for the membership year 2026-2027).
+Nominations period will be open from December 1, 2026 through the end of January 2027.
+The election will be held in late March 2027.
+Members will receive a link to the ballot by email to their email address registered with the membership. <!--Nominations period was open open from December 1 through the end of January 2025.
 The election was held in late March 2025.
 Members received a link to the ballot by email to their email address registered with the membership.
 Candidate bios are made available before the voting begins (see below).-->

 <!--
 Membership dues must be paid by March DD (candidates) or March DD (to vote).